 "They tell us, 'These people aren’t Romanians.
 They’re gypsies.'"

-The new blacks Next up are Moldovans.
+Next up are Moldovans.
 Tricky one – they really have such a low international profile that it's difficult to get at them.
 So if in doubt let's go for a bunch of invaders defiling an Englishman's castle which is - as folklore always tells us - sacrosanct.
 Janice Mason, according to the Daily Mail, owns a house in Walthamstow, East London, which had been her childhood home.
 She was about to sell it when she suddenly discovered that it had been occupied by a family of Moldovan squatters – four adults and four children – who have changed the locks.

 Max Hastings took up cudgels on behalf of the aggrieved owners.
 "Moldovan squatters and a week that showed how good citizens suffer while parasites flourish," wrote the veteran journalist in the Daily Mail.
 Wait a minute, was he equating Moldovans with parasites?